JohnnySonTrinh/valorant-tic-tac-tactics/README.md

 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. Once clicked, you should now have a copy of the original repository in your own GitHub account!

+### Local VS Deployment

+Seamless Transition

+During the development of "VALORANT TIC TAC TACTICS," I maintained a consistent environment between local development and live deployment.
+This approach ensured a smooth and issue-free transition when deploying the game.

+## Credits

+I am grateful for the various resources and individuals who contributed to the successful completion of this project:

 ## Acknowledgements

 - A special thanks to my mentor, [Tim Nelson](https://github.com/TravelTimN), for their invaluable guidance, support, and insights throughout the development process.